bihe/ninja-mongodb/README.md

 	ninjamorphia.mongodb.name=ninjamorphia
 	ninjamorphia.models.package=models

-3) Install the module in your ninja framework conf/Module file:

-    @Override
-    protected void configure() {
-        install(new NinjaMorphiaModule());
-    }

-4) Inject the ninja-morphia service where needed
+3) Inject the ninja-morphia service where needed

 	@Inject
 	private NinjaMorphia ninjaMorphia

-Please note that you still have to annotate your model classes with morphia annotations!
+Please note that you still have to annotate your model classes with [morphia annotations][3]!

 Optional
 -----